VictorFilimonov/aerothemeplazma/README.md

     4. If possible, make the top-right icon stick out of the Start menu (I have not found a way to make this happen yet sadly)
     5. If possible, make the top-right icon change depending on which sidebar is hovered over.
 2. Improve the icon theme
+3. Implement window reflections
-3. Add 32 bit support (QGtkStyle and Smaragd)
+4. Add 32 bit support (QGtkStyle and Smaragd)